The Haining

 The Haining is a country house and estate in Selkirk in the Scottish Borders.
 The present house dates from the 1790s, and was a property of the Pringle family.
 In 2009, the house and grounds were bequeathed to The Haining Charitable Trust which manages the estate for the benefit of the people of Selkirkshire and the wider public.
 The Haining Charitable Trust is now working on developing the building as a centre for exhibitions and events, highlighting art, culture and history.
 The House is currently being refurbished and will be let out for various events and functions.
 The Old Coach House and Stable outbuildings have been refurbished and now offer six brand new artists studios.
-Holiday apartments, The Ettrick, and The Yarrow, and the two-beroomed, Dairy Cottage, are also now available within the grounds available for booking via Visit Scotland.
+Holiday apartments, The Ettrick, and The Yarrow, and the two-bedroomed, Dairy Cottage, are also now available within the grounds available for booking via Visit Scotland.
 The "Old Ginger" statue is located in the kennel yard.

 The house is protected as a category A listed building, and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of significant gardens.